svenvc/docs/zinc/zinc-websockets-paper.md

 This behavior is implemented in the ZnWebSocket>>#runWith: convenience method: it enters a loop reading messages and passing them to a block, continuing on timeouts.
-This simplifies the examples:
+This simplifies our example:

     ZnServer startDefaultOn: 1701.
     ZnServer default delegate: (ZnWebSocketDelegate handler: